-The Group has cash deposited with a United States financial institution that has been pledged as collateral to the surety provider for a US\$2,000 surety bond placed with the Alaskan regulatory authorities for a performance guarantee related to any potential reclamation liability as a condition of the Miscellaneous Land Use Permit granted to the Pebble Partnership for its ongoing activities on the Pebble Project.
+The Group has cash deposited with a United States financial institution that has been pledged as collateral to the surety provider for a US\$2,000 surety bond that was placed with the Alaskan regulatory authorities for a performance guarantee related to any potential reclamation liability as a condition of the Miscellaneous Land Use Permit granted to the Pebble Partnership for its ongoing activities on the Pebble Project.
 The cash deposit will be released once any reclamation work required has been performed and assessed by the Alaskan regulatory authorities.
 The cash is invested in a money market fund.
-For the three months ended March 31, 2020, income of \$2 (2019 - \$4) has been recognized which has been re-invested.
+For the three and six months ended June 30, 2020, income of \$nil (2019 - \$4) and \$2 (2019 - \$8) respectively, has been recognized which has been re-invested.